 Jacinta was seven years old when Our Lady appeared to her and her older kin at Fatima, and not quite ten years old when she died during the Spanish Flu pandemic .

-By all accounts she was a delightful child (I love hand on her hip in the photo with her brother and cousin), and her death arising from complications of the Flu was painful and agonizing.
+By all accounts she was a delightful child (I love her hand on her hip stance in the photo with her brother and cousin), and her death arising from complications of the Flu was painful and agonizing.
 And she died alone, as Our Lady said she would.
 So much life for one so small.

 I am not quite sure what to add.
 As a parent I feel the agony her parents must have felt losing several children during the pandemic but especially one so young, so special, and so full of life.

 I always say that we get the years we are supposed to get and, short or long, that life is life and living it for God is its only purpose.
 There are those that live long lives and share much grace and those that live short lives but share just as much grace.
 Jacinta live a short life, but what a life it was.